matt-rem/urapBoardGame/README.md

 The same process is done for the snake paths in the game.

 The user can then press any key to exit this window.

+In the csv file, the labels "start" and "finish" must be typed into "type" column next to the first square, and the last square in the second to last row.

 ### Starting The Game